sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/index.md

 - **Admin access**: Both the customer and Sourcegraph personnel will have access to an application-level admin account.
 - **VM/SSH access**: Only Sourcegraph personnel will have access to the actual GCP VM, this is done securely through GCP IAP TCP proxy access only.
 Sourcegraph personnel can make changes or provide data from the VM upon request by the customer.
 - **Inbound network access**: The customer may choose between having the deployment be accessible via the public internet and protected by their SSO provider, or for additional security have the deployment restricted to an allowlist of IP addresses only (such as their corporate VPN, etc.)
-- **Outbound network access**: The Sourcegraph deployment will have unfettered egress TCP/ICMP access, and customers will need to allow the:w
+- **Outbound network access**: The Sourcegraph deployment will have unfettered egress TCP/ICMP access, and customers will need to allow the
   Sourcegraph deployment to contact their code host.
 This can be done by having their code-host be publicly accessible, or by allowing the static IP of the Sourcegraph deployment to access their code host.

 ### Access